natelandau/dotfiles/README.md

 Dotfiles, managed with [Chezmoi](https://www.chezmoi.io/).

+-   Support for MacOS, Debian, and Ubuntu
 -   ZSH and BASH configurations, aliases, and functions
--   Configuration for common command-line tools
+-   Configurations for common command-line tools
 -   Integrations for Python tooling from [uv](https://docs.astral.sh/uv/)
 -   Package management with [Homebrew](https://brew.sh/), APT, and [uv](https://docs.astral.sh/uv/)
 -   Configurations and integrations for MacOS applications